jumpingrivers/namer/README.md

 There's also `name_chunks` for use on a single R Markdown file.

+**When using `namer`, please check the edits before pushing them to your code base.
+Such automatic chunk labelling is best paired with [version control](http://happygitwithr.com/).**

 ## Contributing

 Wanna report a bug or suggest a feature?
 Great stuff!
 For more information on how to contribute check out [our contributing guide](.github/CONTRIBUTING.md).